nandini123673/myfirstrepository/gitcommands/README.md

 COMMANDS :

-## git restore: The git restore command is used to restore the contents of a file or discard unwanted changes.
+## git restore: The git restore command is used to restore the contents of a file or discard unwanted changes. undo content in the file.
 Syntax :
         git restore --staged restore.txt